Sawdust carpet: History

 Traditionally the sawdust afterwards is burned or thrown in rivers which causes environmental problems.
 For this reason some organizations adopt alternatives to sawdust.
 One example of this is students from Colegio Cedros Norte in Mexico City, who make the carpets for Corpus Christi using grass mats and flower petals, which is more biodegradable.

+The Pittsburgh Corpus Christi carpets are dyed with environmentally safe dyes and the sawdust is traditionally re-gathered for use in church gardens.

 Significant traditions using the craft

 The largest event which features sawdust carpets in Mexico is in Huamantla, Tlaxcala.
 The carpets are part of the Feria de Huamantla which extend over the month of August.
 All month the artisans create carpets in the atrium of the Basilica, the sanctuary of the city's most important image the Nuestra Señora de la Caridad (Our Lady of Charity).
 Each of these are about forty m2 and change each day, and dedicated to the Virgin Mary image.
 However, the most important events occurs from 14 to 15 August.
 Since 1941, Nuestra Señora de la Caridad leaves its sanctuary in a procession that wanders for eight km around the streets of the city.
 The entire procession route is covered in carpets made of sawdust and other materials.
 The carpets are created the night before during what is called “La noche que nadie duerme” (The night no one sleeps) then trampled by the procession of the image in the early morning hours of the 15th.
 The carpets are organized and made by committees organized by the various neighborhoods.
 The procession and the carpets draw about 300,000 visitors each year.

 The making of these sawdust carpets have led to the town and some of its artisans being more widely known.
 One noted creator from Huamantla is Efrén Chacón, who not only participates in Huamantla each year, but has also traveled all over Mexico and to countries such as Spain, Italy, Canada and Japan to give exhibitions and talks.
 His work with the carpets earned Efren Chacon a chance to meet Pope John Paul II when he and 222 other artisans worked to create a carpet with the image of the Pope with the Virgin Mary using sawdust and flowers.
 He has received recognition for his work from Japan, Canada, Switzerland, Italy, El Salvador, Guatemala and the United States.
 In 2008, artisans in Huamantla also created a carpet 150 meters long and six meters wide with a design to honor the United Nations for its 63rd anniversary.